“Love without risk is an impossibility. Like war without death.” —Alain Badiou

 In order for love to arise, there must always be a certain level of risk and contingency.
 Alain Badiou’s philosophy on love is a great example which circles around psychoanalysis.
 Badiou is well known for criticizing dating apps which uses advanced algorithms to pair people who are similar to each other.
 He thinks people today are too safe (conservative) and hedonistic in their approach to love in that they always either look for sameness or they look for sex (food for thought: what is the difference between an algorithm that matches people in a dating app, and the person who arranges blind dates and marriages?).
 In other words, people want love without chance and risk.
 They want guaranteed love and make sure that the other is their “best fit”, even when love only occurs when things don’t quite fit.
 Ultimately, Badiou disagrees with this type of “safe love” and favors love that requires adventure, difference, contingency, and risk.

 Regardless of Badiou’s critique on dating apps.
 Love is an event that is ruptured out of the contingencies of everyday life (like the apple that randomly fell on Newton’s head).
 The encounter of love arises in the most unexpected places which shakes the foundations of your world (the apple that shook Newton’s world).
 One day, you walk into a place and encounter a person who challenges your world (this is the “fall” of falling in love).
 Love becomes an ethical event that is produced out of pure contingency.
 In face of such event, love requires a risk that two people must take.
 Your encounter of the other turns into destiny (just as it is Newton’s destiny to encounter the apple which allowed him to discover gravity).
 It is no longer by chance that you encountered this person, but your destiny to do so.
 Human fate gives over to another human fate.
 From this point on, love allows you to see the world not from the perspective of one, but from the perspective of two (difference).
 And it is through these differences in perspectives where two people produces a truth together.
+Thus, love becomes a construction of a new life (difference) that is produced over time.
 As Badiou says, love is a rare experience where on the basis of chance inscribed in a moment, one attempts to declare eternity!

 Is the experience of love simply caused by hormones and chemical reactions as science claims?
 While this answer is sufficient for most materialists, it cannot explain the problem between consciousness and the unconscious mind.
 Perhaps this highlights the philosophical problem between idealism and materialism (the experience of consciousness is non-physical; one can hold onto their physical brain, but they cannot physically hold onto their experience of consciousness; welcome to metaphysics).
 Personally, I think this is a cold approach to love, even if it is not a wrong answer.
 Some contemporary psychologists tries to scientifically universalize the experience of love by arguing what a normal relationship should look like (think of the function of the Other defining an ideal relationship, like social media and advertisements defining ideal beauty).
 Many of them do so at the expense of ignoring the problem of ideology among other things.
 In psychoanalysis, there is no such thing as “normal” because every individual is unique with different pathologies and histories.
 Everyone has a different type of love language.
 There is always something specific and unique about each love encounter.
 This is what makes love perilous and profoundly beautiful!